Skip to content

 In practice, this often produces better results than one kitchen-sink agent image.
 A narrower environment gives the agent fewer irrelevant cues and makes it more likely that the tools and plugins it discovers actually match the task.

-It also helps with Claude Code plugins.
-A tool like Superpowers can be extremely useful, but it brings hooks and behavior that you may not want in every task.
-The most reliable way to keep it out of scope is not to “mostly disable” it, but to use a different agent class where it simply is not installed.
+It also helps with runtime-specific plugins.
+A Claude Code tool like Superpowers (or any other agent’s equivalent extension) can be extremely useful, but it brings hooks and behavior that you may not want in every task.
+The most reliable way to keep it out of scope is not to “mostly disable” it, but to use a different role where it simply is not installed.

 That’s exactly what jackin’ does: